Janice K. Jackson: CEO of Chicago Public Schools

 In May 2021, Jackson announced she would be stepping-down as CEO on June 30, 2021.
 This ended her 22-year career in Chicago Public Schools.
 After announcing her planned departure, Jackson's leadership in the role of CEO was praised by Mayor Lightfoot and president of the Chicago Board of Education Miguel del Valle.

 Subsequent career

 In September 2021, Jackson announced that she would be the CEO of HOPE Chicago, a scholarship program for Chicago students.
 Jackson declined to run 2023 Chicago mayoral election, claiming to have no interest in seeking the office.
-There has been some level of speculation about a possible mayoral run by Jackson in 2027.
+There was later some level of speculation about a possible 2027 mayoral run by Jackson, but she again denied interest in running.

 In 2024, Jackson signed an open letter opposing Mayor Brandon Johnson's ouster of her successor, Pedro Martinez.

+In July 2025, Jackson began working as the executive director of the Aspen Institute Education & Policy Program.

+In August 2025, Jackson began working as an advisor to education arm of The Vistria Group, a private equity firm.

 Personal life

 Jackson married Torrence Price in 2017.